 Here are three stoves I wanted to compare, as each one has its own unique differences and opportunities.
 In Figure 1 we have 3 stoves I wanted to compare.
 The reason I was looking at the newest, large jet boil is that’s the brand I’ve trusted for years and I wanted to compare it to my existing Jetboil Sol.
 The other stove is combination of a TOAKS titanium pot and a small burner.

 - Jetboil SOL – old model that’s still kicking, similar to the new MicroMo

 - Jetboil Flash – funky colors

 - TOAKS titanium 550 with a BRS stove

 First things first, I have been using an old trusted SOL for a number of years.
 I think I paid 70 bucks for and it’s still kicking!
 I think you can only get parts for it now.
 See Figure 2.

 A buddy of mine, Brian, bought one of the newest Jetboils out there, on sale…

 Then another buddy, Jason, bought this little micro stove called a BRS and added it to his TOAKS titanium pot.
 The entire combination is super lite and I think comes in at about 10 oz.
 Check out the size of the BRS in Figure 3.

-The purpose this article is simply to put each stove to a field test and compare how they did… Each stove, as mentioned, has their own pluses and minuses.
-Example the SUMO is large, it boils a lot of water, has a solid wind breaker, and has a nice cup and lid.
-The SOL is a little smaller than the SUMO, but can boil pretty quick, has a lid that over time hardens and doesn’t snap to the top of the pot.
-Also, the cup that comes with it…is fragile… 😉 I think I’ve only used that cup maybe a handful of times.
+The purpose this article is simply to put each stove to a field test and compare how they did.
+Each stove, as mentioned, has its own pluses and minuses.
+For example the SUMO is large, it boils a lot of water, has a solid wind breaker, and has a nice cup and lid.
+The SOL is a little smaller than the SUMO, but can boil liquid pretty quick, and has a lid that over time hardens and doesn’t snap to the top of the pot.
+Also, the cup that comes with it…is fragile… I think I’ve only used that cup maybe a handful of times.
 The BRS, is super tiny, see figure 3, and it’s super light.